 Circulating anticoagulants are usually autoantibodies that develop spontaneously (on their own and without a known cause) and decrease the activity of a specific clotting factor (a protein that helps the blood clot) and, therefore, cause excessive bleeding Bruising and Bleeding Bruising or bleeding after an injury is normal (see also How Blood Clots).
 However, some people have disorders that cause them to bruise or bleed too easily.
-Sometimes people bleed without any... read more (see also Overview of Blood Clotting Disorders Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more ).
+Sometimes people bleed without any... read more (see also Overview of Blood Clotting Disorders Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more ).
 For example, the immune system may produce an autoantibody against clotting factor VIII or factor V. These antibodies are called circulating anticoagulants because they travel (circulate) in the bloodstream.

 Circulating anticoagulants usually cause excessive bleeding.
 However, some people with certain types of circulating anticoagulants develop blood clots within an artery or vein instead of excessive bleeding.
 Such blood clots may cut off blood flow, causing redness and swelling as well as damage to the tissue supplied by the blood vessel.